Open SUNY Fellow Chats

-The Open SUNY COTE Fellow Chat series is a program offered monthly by COTE with the aim of featuring Open SUNY Fellows from our Community of Online Practitioners and their work to support our mission of networking, interaction, and excellence in online teaching and learning practices.
+The Open SUNY Fellow Chat series is a program offered monthly with the aim of featuring Open SUNY Fellows from our Community of Online Practitioners and their work to support our mission of networking, interaction, and excellence in online teaching and learning practices.

 We are continuously accepting proposals.
-If you would like to share something you know with the COTE Community, please submit a Fellow Chat proposal!
+If you would like to share something you know with the Open SUNY Community, please submit a Fellow Chat proposal!

 Check out the Fellow Chat speakers featured during the 2015-2016 season: